NL-BioImaging/biomero/resources/tutorials/tutorial_GoogleCloud_slurm.md

 # The alias for the SLURM SSH connection
 host=gcslurm
 ```

+And we also set all directories to be relative to the home dir, and we reduced CellPose memory and CPU drastically to fit into the small Slurm cluster we made in Google Cloud.

 This way, it will use the right SSH setting to connect with our Google Cloud Slurm.